-In an interview with Today February 24, Halyna Hutchin’s widower, Matthew Hutchins — who has now filed a wrongful death lawsuit over Halyna — shared more details about their relationship and family.
-Hutchins spoke about getting engaged to Halyna after only three months of dating and the video calls between Halyna and their son, Andros, when she was on set at Rust.
+In an interview with Today on February 24, Hutchins’ widower, Matthew Hutchins — who filed a wrongful-death lawsuit over Halyna — shared more details about their relationship and family.
+He spoke about getting engaged to Halyna after only three months of dating and the video calls between Halyna and their son, Andros, when she was on set at Rust.
 Matt said he “needed to be with” Andros after finding out Halyna had been shot.
 “He didn’t believe it right away,” Hutchins said.
 “He didn’t want to believe it.”
 Matt also said Halyna’s tombstone is inscribed with, “Her light shapes our lives / Keep chasing your vision.”

 What is Rust about?

-Rust is a Western about outlaw Harland Rust, played by Baldwin, who travels to Kansas in the 1880s to free his 13-year-old grandson Lucas from prison and take him on the run from authorities.
-It’s based off a story by Baldwin and his Crown Vic collaborator Souza, with Baldwin also producing and Souza writing and directing.
+Rust is a western about outlaw Harland Rust, played by Baldwin, who travels to Kansas in the 1880s to free his 13-year-old grandson, Lucas, from prison and take him on the run from authorities.
+It’s based on a story by Baldwin and his Crown Vic collaborator Souza with Baldwin also producing and Souza writing and directing.
 The film was announced in May 2020 ahead of the 2020 Virtual Cannes Market.
-“It wasn’t even that I was looking to do a Western; I was just looking for something a little more cinematic with a little less talking,” Baldwin told The Hollywood Reporter of the film at the time.
+“It wasn’t even that I was looking to do a western; I was just looking for something a little more cinematic with a little less talking,” Baldwin told The Hollywood Reporter of the film at the time.